Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 A Disease Eliminated, Then Returned

 In the year 2000, the United States achieved something remarkable: it eliminated measles.
-The virus, which had once infected millions of American children annually, was declared eradicated from domestic circulation by the World Health Organization.
+The virus, which had once infected millions of American children annually, was declared eradicated from domestic circulation.
 Twenty-five years later, that achievement is crumbling in real time.

 Then came the vaccine.
 The measles-mumps-rubella (MMR) vaccine, introduced in 1963 and refined over subsequent decades, is one of the greatest public health achievements in human history.
 It is safe.
 It is effective.
 Two doses provide 97% protection against measles.
-For roughly three decades following its widespread adoption, measles cases plummeted dramatically.
+For decades following its widespread adoption, measles cases plummeted dramatically.
 Children lived.
 Brains were spared.
-The disease retreated.

 📊 Infographic 1: The Scale of America's Measles Crisis (2025–2026)